LukePeacock/Emotion-recognition/README.md

 ```
 python hack5.py emotion_count duration_of_emotion
 ```
-where `emotion_count` and `duration_of_emotion` are integers. `duration_of_emotion` must be specified in seconds.
+where `emotion_count` is an integer and `duration_of_emotion` is a decimal. `duration_of_emotion` must be specified in seconds.
 The following example will detect 3 emotions with the average of each taken for a duration of 1 second:
 ```
 python hack5.py 3 1
 ```